Hochschule Düsseldorf

 CONTAINERPORTLAGOONVACATION: The concept of All-Inclusive Urbanism is applied to the spatial solution of how recreational dwelling can be laid out in close proximity to places of production along the coast line of Genova, Italy.

-Dieses Bild zeigt Elena Schütz, Julian Schubert und Leonhard Streich von Something Fantastic.
+This picture shows Elena Schütz, Julian Schubert and Leonhard Streich from Something Fantastic.

 photo: Zara Pfeifer